-Associate Professor Chris Brickell’s research may investigate the historical context of Gender Studies, but his teaching is bang up to the minute.
+Professor Chris Brickell’s research may investigate the historical context of Gender Studies, but his teaching is responsive to the changing world.

 “Debates about men’s and women’s lives and relationships are very current.
 They’re played out in the media every day.”